-SCHEDULE CHANGES • Although every attempt will b the established schedule, unforeseen circumstances may arise that require a change in the day an assessment is given.
+SCHEDULE CHANGES • Although every attempt will be made to adhere to the established schedule, unforeseen circumstances may arise that require a change in the day an assessment is given.
 Difficulties resulting from such unexpected changes will be handled on an individual basis.